JAlcocerT/JAlcocerT/content/blog/py-stonks.md

 +++ Got to know few very logical concepts, like the [drawdown (MDD)](#what-is-maximum-drawdown-mdd).

 {{< callout type="warning" >}}
-This is just a tech related post.
-Dont use it as financial advice of any type.
+This is just a tech related post where i share my learning journey. **Dont use it as financial advice of any type.**
 {{< /callout >}}

 **Intro**